 Space in my garage is at a premium so I built this flip-top cart to hold my bench top planer and the combination belt and spindle sander.
+Actually, there’s a law that says you must have a flip top cart in your workspace if your shop is a garage.
 I rarely need to use these at the same time so I chose these two to utilize the same cart.
 The cart has 3 inch locking casters making the unit move around easily and can quickly move back out of the way when not in use.

 Each unit is plugged into a multi-outlet power strip inside the cart top and one male plug routes out the side.
 The top comes apart so if I need to get to something inside it’s possible to do so by removing about 10 two-inch screws.
 Hopefully that will be far and few between.